Anglo-Nepalese War: Economic Interests

-Economic reasons constituted the major cause of the conflict with Nepal.
 The British had made constant efforts to persuade the Nepalese government to allow them trade access to fabled Tibet through Nepal.
 Despite a series of delegations headed by William Kirkpatrick (1792), Maulvi Abdul Qader (1795), and later William O. Knox (1801), the Nepalese Durbar refused to budge an inch.
 The resistance to open up the country to the Europeans could be summed up in a Nepalese precept, "With the merchants come the musket and with the Bible comes the bayonet."